bikeshaving/crank/docs/WIP.md

 }
 ```

-This `Timer` component is similar to the `Counter` one, except now the state (the local variable `seconds`) is updated in the callback passed to `setInterval`, rather than when the component is updated. `this.refresh` is also called to ensure that the outer generator is stepped through, so that the rendered DOM actually reflects the updated state.
+This `Timer` component is similar to the `Counter` one, except now the state (the local variable `seconds`) is updated in the callback passed to `setInterval`, rather than when the component is updated. `this.refresh` is called to ensure that the outer generator is stepped through, so that the rendered DOM actually reflects the updated state.

 ### Cleanup with `try`/`finally`
-One important detail about the `Timer` example is that it cleans up after itself, `clearInterval` is called in `finally` block so that the `setInterval` callback doesn’t continue to run after the component is removed.
+One important detail about the `Timer` example is that it cleans up after itself; `clearInterval` is called in `finally` block so that the `setInterval` callback doesn’t continue to run after the component is removed.
 Crank will return the generator object returned by the generator function, so when the component is removed from a rendered element tree, the finally branch above executes and `clearInterval` is called.
 In this way, you can use the natural lifecycle of a generator to write setup and teardown logic for components, all within the same variable scope.

 ### Prop updates
 The generator components we’ve seen so far haven’t used the props object like we’ve seen with regular function components, but they can accept props as well.